Deep Creek Plantation

 With the exception of the Suwannee River, frontage of the adjoining acreage is high fenced for the ultimate in wildlife management and privacy.
 The deer and turkey hunting on this planation are some of the best in the state.
 This is an example of Florida’s genetic potential of its native whitetails.
-The deer at Deep Creek are 100% native stock.
+The deer and turkey hunting on this plantation are some of the best in the state.” to this – This is one of the most outstanding deer hunting properties in the South.
 The main plantation is high fenced on every side except along the Suwannee River, itself, and a small portion across Cansa Road.
 It should be noted that although three sides are fenced that this is not a pen type environment.
 Deer are fed at various feeding stations but not more than many highly managed free range properties.
 However, the results of the fence on the age class of the whitetails, privacy, and sense of well-being is very rewarding.
 There are 4.75 miles of high-fence.
 As would be expected, the high fence is of superior detail and quality.
 Not only is it galvanized, but every 7th post is set in concrete.
 This is one of the most impressive high fences that we have seen.

 Of course, all types of native wild game flourish here (wild hogs have not been seen in years).
 As one would expect with more than 6 miles of various creeks (in addition to the river frontage), there is a great wild turkey population.
 Hunting them at Deep Creek is very fun, with a myriad of strutting plots and a small fleet of golf carts to get you there quietly.
-There is a population of wild quail.
+There is a population of wild quail and plus over 1,000+ acres of uplands that could be further develop for quail hunting.
 The plantation could fairly easily be managed as a wild quail property.
 Ted Baker's famous Chinquapin Plantation is just south of Deep Creek below Lake City.
 This area, when managed for wild quail, has proven to be prolific and similar in nature and management to the Albany Plantation Belt.